No. 3: Life insurance is a good investment

 "The problem is, 40 (percent) or 50 percent of the buyers drop out within 10 years and never get a good return on their money," says Hunt.
 His recommendation?
 Buy term life insurance and stick the savings in your 401(k) instead.

-Next time you hear the siren song of life insurance "investing," Steuer says turn up your iPod to drown it out.
+Next time you hear the siren song of life insurance "investing," Steuer says tune it out.

 "Insurance is insurance; it's not an investment vehicle," he says.